 Gustavo F. Bruckner heads Pomerantz’s Corporate Governance practice area, which enforces shareholder rights and prosecutes litigation challenging corporate actions that harm shareholders.
 Under Mr. Bruckner’s leadership, the Corporate Governance group has achieved numerous noteworthy litigation successes.
-He has been quoted frequently by Bloomberg, Law360, The New York Times, and Reuters and was honored as a 2016 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.
+He has been quoted frequently by Bloomberg, Law360, The New York Times, and Reuters and was honored in 2016 and 2017 by Super Lawyers® as a “Top-Rated Securities Litigation Attorney,” a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.
 Mr. Bruckner regularly appears in state and federal courts across the nation.

 In Miller v.
 Bolduc, SUCV 2015-00807 (Mass.
 Sup.
 Ct.
-2015), Mr. Bruckner and the Corporate Governance group, by initiating litigation, caused Implant Sciences to hold its first stockholder annual meeting in 5 years and to place an important compensation grant up for a stockholder vote.
+2015), Mr. Bruckner and the Corporate Governance group, by initiating litigation, caused Implant Sciences to hold its first shareholder annual meeting in 5 years and to place an important compensation grant up for a shareholder vote.

 In Strougo v.
-North State Bancorp, 15 CVS 14696 (North Carolina Superior Court 2015), Mr. Bruckner and the Corporate Governance team caused the North State Bancorp merger agreement to be amended to provide a “majority of the minority” provision for common stockholders in connection with the stockholder vote on the merger.
-As a result of the action, common stockholders had the ability to stop the merger if they did not wish it to go forward.
+North State Bancorp, 15 CVS 14696 (N.C.
+Super.
+Ct.
+2015), Mr. Bruckner and the Corporate Governance team caused the North State Bancorp merger agreement to be amended to provide a “majority of the minority” provision for common shareholders in connection with the shareholder vote on the merger.
+As a result of the action, common shareholders had the ability to stop the merger if they did not wish it to go forward.

-Mr. Bruckner was co-lead counsel in the matter of In re Great Wolf Resorts, Inc. Shareholders Litigation, No. C.A.
+Mr. Bruckner was Co-Lead Counsel in the matter of In re Great Wolf Resorts, Inc. Shareholders Litigation, No. C.A.
 7328-VCN (Del.
 Ch.
-2012), obtaining the elimination of stand-still provisions that allowed third parties to bid for Great Wolf Resorts, Inc., resulting in the emergence of a third-party bidder and approximately $94 million (57%) in additional merger consideration for Great Wolf stockholders.
+2012), obtaining the elimination of stand-still provisions that allowed third parties to bid for Great Wolf Resorts, Inc., resulting in the emergence of a third-party bidder and approximately $94 million (57%) in additional merger consideration for Great Wolf shareholders.

 Mr. Bruckner received his law degree in 1992 from the Benjamin N. Cardozo School of Law, where he served as an editor of the Moot Court Board and on the Student Council.
 Upon graduation, he received the award for outstanding student service.